Chapter 9. Troubleshooting

 During the in-place upgrade, the deprecated

 pam_pkcs11pluggable authentication modules (PAM) are removed.
-Consequently, if the PAM configuration on your RHEL 7 system contains the
+As a result, if the PAM configuration on your RHEL 7 system contains the

 pam_pkcs11modules and if these modules have the

-requisitecontrol values, performing the in-place upgrade might result in locking you out of the system.
+requisitecontrol values, you might be locked out of the system if you perform the in-place upgrade.
 To work around this problem, reconfigure your RHEL 7 system to not use

 pam_pkcs11before you start the upgrade process.

-If a name of a third-party package (not signed by Red Hat) installed on your system is the same as of a package provided by Red Hat, the in-place upgrade fails.
-To work around this problem, choose one of the following options prior to upgrading:
+If the name of a third-party package (not signed by Red Hat) installed on your system is the same as the name of a package provided by Red Hat, the in-place upgrade fails.
+To work around this problem, select one of the following options prior to upgrading:

 - Remove the third-party package